alanrvazquez/alanrvazquez.github.io/README.md

 ## Published Papers

+- **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2021).
+Two-level orthogonal screening designs with 80, 96 and 112 runs, and up to 29 factors. **Journal of Quality Technology**.
+Accepted.

 - **Vazquez, A. R.**, Schoen, E. D., and Goos, P. (2020).
 A mixed integer optimization approach for model selection in screening experiments. **Journal of Quality Technology**.
 Published online.

 - Goos, P., Syafitri, U., Sartono, B., and **Vazquez, A. R.** (2020).
 A nonlinear multidimensional knapsack problem in the optimal design of mixture experiments. **European Journal of Operational Research**, 281:201-221.